 - Tube feedings – Some babies receive nutritional feedings through tubes in their nose, mouth, or through a tube placed in their stomach.

-- Intravenous (IV) tubes – Babies may have an IV, central line or an arterial line that will allow fluids, medicine and sometimes nutrition to be given.
+- Intravenous (IV) tubes – A central line may be placed in the umbilical cord or in an IV site that will allow fluids, medicine and sometimes nutrition to be given.

-- Photo therapy – Sometimes babies may have jaundice (yellowing skin and eyes) and will be required to lie under bright lights for certain amounts of time until the jaundice has improved.
+- Photo therapy – Sometimes babies may have jaundice (yellowing skin and eyes) and may be required to receive special light therapy for the skin.

 When Can My Baby Go Home from the NICU?